 Tubule Blocking or Occluding Agents

-Newer tubule-occluding agents.
-Other tubule-occluding agents new to the market include arginine with calcium carbonate (Pro-Argin™), strontium acetate, and calcium sodium phosphosilicate (Novamin®).
+Tubule-occluding agents.
+Other tubule-occluding agents new to the market include arginine at 8% with calcium carbonate (Pro-Argin™), strontium acetate, and calcium sodium phosphosilicate (Novamin®), Nano Hydroxyapatite (HAP), Stannous.

 Strontium acetate.
-Unlike the original strontium chloride, strontium acetate (Figure 12) can be formulated into fluoride-containing dentifrices.
+Unlike the original strontium chloride, strontium acetate can be formulated into fluoride-containing dentifrices.
 Upon toothbrushing, strontium-based precipitates form to occlude dentinal tubules and build a resistant barrier over time.

-Calcium sodium phosphosilicate (Novamin® ).
-In saliva, Novamin® releases calcium and phosphate ions and raises the pH (Figure 13).
-Under these conditions, calcium phosphate salts precipitate from solution to not only block dentin tubules but also to form an insoluble calcium phosphate layer on the surface of enamel.52,59,60
+Calcium sodium phosphosilicate (Novamin®).
+In saliva, Novamin® releases calcium and phosphate ions and raises the ph.
+Under these conditions, calcium phosphate salts precipitate from solution to not only block dentin tubules but also to form an insoluble calcium phosphate layer on the surface of enamel.
+70,71

 Stannous fluoride.
-Stannous fluoride is also a tubule-occluding agent that can treat dentinal hypersensitivity.
-Stannous fluoride, through hydrolysis and oxidation reactions, forms many insoluble metal salts that can precipitate in dentinal tubules and on the dentin surface (Video 6) to provide effective relief against hypersensitivity.24,50,61 Stannous fluoride is the only fluoride delivering protection from caries62 and plaque/gingivitis47,63 as well as hypersensitivity50,64 and dental erosion.35-45
+Stannous fluoride, through hydrolysis and oxidation reactions, forms many insoluble metal salts that can precipitate in dentinal tubules and on the dentin surface (Video 6) to provide effective relief against hypersensitivity.30,62,73 Stannous fluoride is the only fluoride delivering protection from caries73 and plaque/gingivitis46 as well as hypersensitivity62,75 and dental erosion.76-86

 Video 6.
 Tubule Occlusion.